Vanishing New York

 “a full-throated lament for the city’s bygone charms.” –Wall Street Journal

 “This book is a must-read.
-Jeremiah Moss bears witness on our behalf, and puts it all into brilliant perspective.” – Andy Cohen, host and executive producer, Watch What Happens Live With Andy Cohen
+Jeremiah Moss bears witness on our behalf, and puts it all into brilliant perspective.” – Andy Cohen, Watch What Happens Live with Andy Cohen

 “Moss won me over almost immediately and has written a cri de cœur that is essential reading for anyone who loves this city.” – Michael J. Agovino, The Village Voice